 Think about the audio brilliance of Ben Burtt’s work on Star Wars or the subtle art of sound effects in great horror films like the Alien franchise.
 Modern movies are using sound in new and exciting ways that push the envelope on how films tell their stories.

 And while location, editing, and special effects can capture your vision, it’s the sound design that really brings it all to life.
+In this video, we examine how Tarantino uses sound to help guide the tone of his violence.

 To understand how valuable sound effects can be, it helps to understand all the ways you can use them.
 Effects (and sound design in general) can impact an audience’s emotions just as powerful as an actor’s performance, a beautiful vista shot, or a dramatic scene.